Sneyderbg/cvCarGame/README.md

 - **vite**: runs client only
 - **server**: runs server only

-You can visit the page deployed at https://sneyderbg.github.io/cvCarGame/, and in order to play online you would need to create the server manually using the last command above and connecting to the respective ip from the client
+You can visit the page deployed at https://sneyderbg.github.io/cvCarGame/, and in order to play online you would need to deploy or create your own server using the last command above and configuring it with a valid ssl certificate.